thomaspockrandt/strapi-plugin-basic-auth/README.md

-# Strapi plugin basic-auth
+# Basic Authentication Middleware for Strapi CMS

-A quick description of basic-auth.
+Plugin for Strapi v4